TheFastCat/DomesticMercenariesBlog/src/pages/articles/2019-12-05---Money-Can-Buy-You-Happiness/index.md

 > life than their counterparts who didn't.
 They also were less likely to say they felt "time stress," a condition that was linked with lower levels of
 > life satisfaction.
 (Kaplan)

-The researchers also determined "that people from across the income spectrum benefitted from buying time"(Whillans) -- the benefits that come from maximizing free time aren't associated with being affluent, anyone can benefit.
+The researchers also determined "that people from across the income spectrum benefited from buying time"(Whillans) -- the benefits that come from maximizing free time aren't associated with being affluent, anyone can benefit.
 We built our company, <a href="https://domesticMercenaries.com/" target="_blank">Domestic Mercenaries</a>, around this concept -- providing our customers with more time.

 ![Nulla faucibus vestibulum eros in tempus.
 Vestibulum tempor imperdiet velit nec dapibus](./1_.png)